fireflylearning/pattern-library/blocks/core/ff_module/ff_module-dropdown-button/ff_module-dropdown-button-component/ff_module-dropdown-button-component.md

 See [ff-module-dropdown-button](/blocks/core/ff_module/ff_module-dropdown-button/ff_module-dropdown-button.html) for details on dropdown styling and modifiers.

-This component just renders an html dropdown button, it doesn't include the dropdown functionality which already exists in the core dropdown file 'ff_module-dropdown.js'.
+This component just renders an html dropdown button, it doesn't replicate the dropdown functionality which already exists in the core 'vanilla' dropdown file 'ff_module-dropdown.js'.

-**Ensure the core dropdown file is included on a page, and activated on DOM ready or equivalent, to activate js functionality.**
+**The core dropdown file is activated automatically once the component mounts.**

 # Props
 - **text**: {String, required} The text rendered by the button